 Royal icing adds that special something to light and crispy sugar cookies.
 The perfect amount of sweet with the perfect texture will add enjoyment and satisfaction to any holiday.

-Hey y’all I have a treat for you today with this Royal Icing recipe and a tutorial on how to make it.
-I am definitely not the best baker in the world but with this straight forward recipe and a bit of practice I got better and better at making and decorating the cookies with royal icing.
+Hey y’all, I have a treat for you today with this royal icing for sugar cookies recipe and a tutorial on how to make it.
+I am definitely not the best baker in the world, but with this straightforward recipe and a bit of practice, I got better and better at making and decorating sugar cookies with royal icing.
 The top two pictures are right from our very own Southern Plate photographer and the bottom two images are additional ideas for y’all in case you wanted to branch out and have some fun with this recipe.

-I particularly like this recipe because it didn’t break a tooth off when I bit into the finished cookie and keeping my pearly whites as long as I can is a top priority.
+I particularly like this royal icing recipe because it didn’t break a tooth off when I bit into the finished sugar cookie and keeping my pearly whites as long as I can is a top priority.

 A Bit of History About Royal Icing

-So enough with the short history lesson, let’s get to it..
+Enough with the short history lesson, let’s get to it!